Learning minimal representations of stochastic processes with variational autoencoders

-In this work, we explore the capability of ML to characterize time series of stochastic processes.
-In particular, we aim at determining whether a machine can learn, in an unsupervised way, the minimal parametric representation of a stochastic process from trajectories and correctly quantify these parameters.
+In this work, we aim at determining whether a machine can extract, in an unsupervised way, the minimal parametric representation of a stochastic process from trajectories without any prior knowledge of the system.
 Extending previous works on unsupervised learning approaches to diffusion~\cite{kabbech2022identification, munoz2021unsupervised}, we train a $\beta$-variational autoencoder ($\beta$-VAE)~\cite{higgins2016beta} to generate trajectories with the same properties as the ones used as inputs.
 The architecture presents an information bottleneck constructed to represent conditionally independent factors of variation.
 Using an adaption of the original $\beta$-VAE~\cite{chorowski2019unsupervised}, we successfully train the architecture with various sets of data corresponding to diffusion processes with different characteristics.
 Our results show that only the minimal necessary properties describing the motion of the particles arise in the bottleneck and can be directly related to the known theories describing these models.
 Moreover, the training provides a generative model that can produce new trajectories with the same properties as the training dataset, thus allowing for an in-depth study of their statistical properties.
 Besides its fundamental value, this work offers a valuable tool for the study of molecular diffusion from individual trajectories, such as those obtained with single-molecule imaging techniques~\cite{manzo2015review, barkai2012strange}, for which extensive ML methods have been developed~\cite{munoz2021objective}.
 In contrast to the latter, rather than predicting known parameters with increasing accuracy, we aim here at solving a more fundamental question: learning the most efficient description of a given stochastic process.